sagiegurari/simple-oracledb/README.md

 oracledb.createPool({
   retryCount: 5, //The max amount of retries to get a connection from the pool in case of any error (default to 10 if not provided)
   retryInterval: 500, //The interval in millies between get connection retry attempts (defaults to 250 millies if not provided)
+  runValidationSQL: true, //True to ensure the connection returned is valid by running a test validation SQL (defaults to true)
+  validationSQL: 'SELECT 1 FROM DUAL', The test SQL to invoke before returning a connection to validate the connection is open (defaults to 'SELECT 1 FROM DUAL')
   //any other oracledb pool attributes
 }, function onPoolCreated(error, pool) {
   //continue flow